Robustly overfitting latents for flexible neural image compression: Introduction

-The advantage of refining latents \cite{campos2019content, yang2020improving} is that improved compression results per image are achieved while the model does not need to be modified.
-Instead, the latent representations for each individual image undergo a refining procedure.
-This results in a latent representation that obtains an improved bitstream and image quality over its original state from the pre-trained model.
-As mentioned in \cite{yang2020improving}, the refining procedure for stochastic rounding with Stochastic Gradient Gumbel Annealing (SGA) considerably improves performance.
 In this paper, we introduce SGA+, an extension of SGA that further improves compression performance and is less sensitive to hyperparameter choices.
-The main contributions are: \begin{itemize} \item We show how changing the probability space with more natural methods instead of SGA boosts the compression performance. \item We propose the sigmoid scaled logit (SSL), which can smoothly interpolate between the approximate $\operatorname{atanh}$, linear, cosine and round.
-And we show how this function finds even better compression performance. \item We demonstrate a generalization to rounding to three classes, that contains the two classes as a special case. \end{itemize} Further, we show how SSL outperforms baselines on the Kodak dataset in terms of true loss curves.
-We show how our method generalizes to the Tecnick dataset in terms of peak signal-to-noise ratio (PSNR) versus the bits per pixel (BPP) in an R-D plot.
-In addition, we analyze the stability of all functions and show the effect of interpolation between different methods with SSL.
-Lastly, we propose a refining procedure at compression time that allows moving along the R-D curve when refining the latents with another $\lambda$ than a pre-trained model is trained on.
-The code of our proposed methods will be published at a later time on GitHub.
+The main contributions are: \textit{(i)} showing how changing the probability space with more natural methods instead of SGA boosts the compression performance, \textit{(ii)} proposing the sigmoid scaled logit (SSL), which can smoothly interpolate between the approximate $\operatorname{atanh}$, linear, cosine and round, \textit{(iii)} demonstrating a generalization to rounding to three classes, that contains the two classes as a special case, and \textit{(iv)} showing that SGA+ not only outperforms SGA on a similar pre-trained mean-scale hyperprior model as in \cite{yang2020improving}, but also achieves an even better performance for the pre-trained models of \cite{cheng2020image}. \quad Further, we show how SSL outperforms baselines in an R-D plot on the Kodak dataset, in terms of peak signal-to-noise ratio (PSNR) versus the bits per pixel (BPP) and in terms of true loss curves.
+Additionally, we show how our method generalizes to the Tecnick and CLIC dataset, followed by qualitative results.
+We analyze the stability of all functions and show the effect of interpolation between different methods with SSL.
+Lastly, we analyze a refining procedure at compression time that allows moving along the R-D curve when refining the latents with another $\lambda$ than a pre-trained model is trained on \cite{gao2022flexible,xu2023bit}.
+The code can be retrieved from: \url{https://github.com/yperugachidiaz/flexible_neural_image_compression}.